-Pick any two integers h and k, then the circle C(h,k) of radius
+Pick any two integers h and k, then the circle C(h,k) of radius centered at

 is known as a Ford circle.
 No matter what and how many hs and ks are picked, none of the Ford circles intersect (and all are tangent to the x-axis).
 This can be seen by examining the squared distance between the centers of the circles with (h, k) and